-YES, you can get an SBA loan with a past bankcruptcy.
+YES, you can get an SBA loan with a past bankruptcy.

-Generally speaking, a previous BK would need to have been discharged for at least a few years before you could hope to qualify for an SBA loan.
+Generally speaking, a previous bankruptcy would need to have been discharged for at least a few years before you could hope to qualify for an SBA loan.

 Many of these business owners have since recovered and have been able to get loans.